 - Provide on-the-job coaching and support for students in the BUILD program as part of their Internship, Independent Study and Life at Bethel Courses including completing career-focused training modules alongside students in BUILD during independent study. - Work alongside students in the BUILD program to assist in staying focused and motivated on the job.
-As students work to develop independence, the job mentors' hours may decrease. - Complete daily internship progress form with students to track hours completed and growth in work skills. - Listen to students, recognize positive strides, and remind students of the progress they are making. - Collaborate with on-site job supervisor and internship supervisor to establish new approaches to job issues when the original plan is not working effectively. - · Use coaching and modeling to correct behaviors and processes that are not working well. - · Attend regular meetings with supervisor as part of ongoing training. - · Complete other duties as assigned.
+As students work to develop independence, the job mentors' hours may decrease.

+- Complete daily internship progress form with students to track hours completed and growth in work skills. - Listen to students, recognize positive strides, and remind students of the progress they are making. - · Support students in completing career development aspects of Independent Study courses. - Collaborate with on-site job supervisor and internship supervisor to establish new approaches to job issues when the original plan is not working effectively. - · Use coaching and modeling to correct behaviors and processes that are not working well. - · Consult with supervisor as needed to identify needed supports. - · Complete other duties as assigned.